jaronbarends/jsbrick/README.md

 ## Usage

-You have to create an instance of the JSBrick class - this way is possible to connect multiple Sbricks at the same time.
+You have to create an instance of the JSBrick class - this way is it's possible to connect multiple Sbricks at the same time.
 A lot of methods return a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises).

 ### Connecting with the SBrick